Antarctica: Geography

 East Antarctica comprises Coats Land, Queen Maud Land, Enderby Land, Mac.
 Robertson Land, Wilkes Land, and Victoria Land.
 All but a small portion of the region lies within the Eastern Hemisphere.
 East Antarctica is largely covered by the East Antarctic Ice Sheet.
 There are numerous islands surrounding Antarctica, most of which are volcanic and very young by geological standards.
 The most prominent exceptions to this are the islands of the Kerguelen Plateau, the earliest of which formed around 40 Ma.

 Vinson Massif, in the Ellsworth Mountains, is the highest peak in Antarctica at 4892 m.
 Mount Erebus on Ross Island is the world's southernmost active volcano and erupts around 10 times each day.
 Ash from eruptions has been found 300 km from the volcanic crater.
 There is evidence of a large number of volcanoes under the ice, which could pose a risk to the ice sheet if activity levels were to rise.
 The ice dome known as Dome Argus in East Antarctica is the highest Antarctic ice feature, at 4091 m.
-It is one of the world's coldest and driest places—temperatures there may reach as low as -90 C, and the annual precipitation is 1–3 cm.
+It is one of the world's coldest and driest places—temperatures there reach as low as -90 C, and the annual precipitation is 1–3 cm.

 Geologic history

 From the end of the Neoproterozoic era to the Cretaceous, Antarctica was part of the supercontinent Gondwana.
-Modern Antarctica was formed as Gondwana gradually broke apart beginning around 183 Ma.
-For a large proportion of the Phanerozoic, Antarctica had a tropical or temperate climate, and it was covered in forests.
+The Neoproterozoic fusion of Antarctica into Gondwana likely resulted in extensive mountain formation.
+Modern Antarctica was formed as Gondwana gradually broke apart beginning in the Early Jurassic, around 183 Ma.
+For a large proportion of the Phanerozoic, Antarctica had a relatively temperate climate, and it was covered in forests, despite being at high latitude for most of the last 400 million years.